manjebrinkhuis/spongebob/orig/README.md

 # SPM (Sponge Pattern Maker)

-SPM was written by Kristján Bjarki Purkhús.
+SPM was written by Kristján Bjarki Purkhús and has been included with his permission.